Herbs and Cytokine Storm Risk

-Concerns have been raised that certain herbs acting on the immune system might deleteriously enhance the cytokine response during acute respiratory viral infections.
+Concerns have been raised regarding herbs and cytokine storm risk, with worries that certain herbs acting on the immune system might deleteriously enhance the cytokine response during acute respiratory viral infections.
 These concerns are not supported by a detailed analysis of the published scientific and traditional literature.

 Cytokines are a large group of molecules comprising proteins, peptides and glycoproteins that are secreted by specific cells of the immune system.
 They are signaling molecules that mediate and regulate both immunity and inflammation.
 Cytokine is a general term: other group names are used based on function, cell of secretion or target of action.
 For example, cytokines made by lymphocytes can also be referred to as lymphokines, while interleukins are made by one leukocyte and act on other leukocytes.
 Chemokines are cytokines with chemotactic activities.
 Interferons are named for their ability to indirectly interfere with viral infection.1